matowens/ng-notify/README.md

 You can install ng-notify with Bower.

     bower install ng-notify --save

+You can also install ng-notify with NPM.

+    npm install ng-notify --save

 As of v0.6.0, ng-notify is now available via the jsDelivr CDN if you'd prefer to go down that route.